Sodejaa/Sodejaa/README.md

 🎓 Currently pursuing a degree in Information and Communication Technology, with a minor in LITO Basic Business Studies, I am dedicated to expanding my knowledge and skills in the tech world.

-🔍 Right now, I'm diving into the world of AI, specifically working on my bachelor's thesis related to machine learning.
-It's an exciting journey into cutting-edge technology!
+🔍 Right now, I'm diving into the world of AI, specifically learning to use llm's inside Docker containers with my own data.

 ✉️ Contact me at [soderstrom.jaani@gmail.com](mailto:soderstrom.jaani@gmail.com).